What is Apple CarPlay®?

 Apple CarPlay technology is a convenient way to access your iPhone® through your car stereo.
 You can use certain phone functions as you drive, but in a manner that'll let you stay focused on the road.

-Apple iOS 13 CarPlay update: With the release of iOS 13, Apple made significant upgrades to CarPlay for the first time since its introduction.
+Apple iOS 13 CarPlay update: With the release of iOS 13 in September 2019, Apple made significant upgrades to CarPlay for the first time since its introduction.
 Read all about the changes below.

 A CarPlay stereo gives you access to your iPhone's calling, music, mapping, and message applications with a simple one-cord connection to your iPhone using the phone's Lightning-to-USB cable, or – in some cases – wirelessly.